xcode75/XMPlusDocs/install/xmplus.md

 ### Backend Transit(Relay) Client -> Node A -> Node B -> Destination(www.google.com)

+NOTE:

+ > To use transit both servers must be working normally and be able to connect directly.

+ > Node B cannot use nginx reverse proxy and lsitening ip 127.0.0.1

-The source and target nodes must have the XMPlus backend installed
+Node A and B must have the XMPlus backend installed

 Node A -> Transit Type -> XMPlus backend